Stone Duality for Monads: The Localic Behaviour Category

 \begin{definition} Let $T$ be a monad.
 The \emph{sheaf of transitions} $F_T$ associated to $T$ is a quotient of the free $B_\cal{J}$-set $T1[B]^{\cal{J}}$ with generators $T1$, by the smallest $B_\cal{J}$-congruence identifying $t \bind u \approx P^{(t)}(\lambda [t \mapsto a]. t \rskip u(a)) $ where $t \in TA$, $u \colon A \to T1$ and $P^{(t)} = \set{[t \mapsto a] | a \in A}^-$ is the partition canonically associated to $T$. \end{definition}

-This definition is rather intuitive, but it is not at all obvious what its relationship is with the morphisms of the behaviour category introduced in definition \ref{defn:behaviour-category}.
+By our previous considerations, we expect the local homeomorphism constructed from $F_T$ to be the locale of morphisms for our localic behaviour category.
+But it is not at all obvious what its relationship is with the morphisms of the behaviour category introduced in definition \ref{defn:behaviour-category}.
 To see the connection, we prove that two elements $x, y \in T1[B]^{\cal{J}}$ are related by $\approx$ just when they are pointwise trace-equivalent, as expressed by the following definition and accompanying lemma.

 \begin{definition} Let $T$ be a monad of rank $\kappa$.
 Define the $\nm{LB}_0T$-valued relation of \emph{trace equivalence} on $T1$: